DnSClub/dnsWeb/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+## Encountering Errors

+If there are any errors, try running:

+### `npm install`

+Installs all the dependencies from package.json that the projects needs and stores them in the node_modules folder.

 If you encounter an error similar to:

 ```